 The force of gravity can also keep our artificial satellites in orbit around the Earth without the need for power, because gravity from the Earth holds them in position.
-Similar to the how the planets orbit around the Sun, satellites that are close to the Earth orbit faster and on a more curved path than those that are further from the Earth.
+Similar to how the planets orbit around the Sun, satellites that are close to the Earth orbit faster and on a more curved path than those that are further from the Earth.

 A satellite orbiting the Earth